Muscat: A group of volunteers in the Sultanate is helping returning expatriates and their families to overcome the challenges.

 Even after getting permits, some of the residents face difficulties due to ticket fares and unscheduled flight operations.

-This support group not only works to ensure approval but also is in touch with the airlines (including national airlines of Oman and India) to help expatriates return home.
+ensure approval but also is in touch with the airlines (including national airlines of Oman and India) to help expatriates return home.
 Over 100 people have returned with the help of this support group.

 As people can be vulnerable to be cheated, our advice is, "We will help with whatever is possible, but just that people need to be patient and not get cheated in any case," said Rashmi Sahay who herself was stranded in India for a couple of months during lockdown with children and husband in the Sultanate.